moms-basement/worldgame/README.md

 Theme was "You are the World".

 Time limit was three days.
 It was my first time using Unity so I had no idea what I was doing.
 Still don't lol.
-Was pretty fun to make though
+Was pretty fun to make though.
+All the assets are from https://opengameart.org/